loading…

 accept (boolean), promptText (optional)browser_file_uploadUpload files to the page.

-browser_screen_move_mouseMove mouse to specific coordinates.
+browser_mouse_move_xyMove mouse to specific coordinates.

-element, x, ybrowser_screen_clickClick at specific coordinates.
+element, x, ybrowser_mouse_click_xyClick at specific coordinates.

-text, submit (optional)1.
-Navigate to example.com using browser_navigate
+1. Navigate to example.com using browser_navigate

 2. Run scan_page with violationsTag: ["wcag21aa"]